 But, if you're like most people, you want to stop the sun!

-In determining "What Film Is Best For Me" you should definitely consider comfort as well as "LOOKS".
+In determining "What Film Is Best" you should consider comfort as well as "LOOKS".

 Your First Choice in this line of heat rejecting films is Our Nano-Carbon film